Data Security & Compliance for Offshore Teams

 Privacy Act 2020 — IPP 12

 Information Privacy Principle 12 governs disclosing personal information to a recipient outside New Zealand.
 It is permitted where the overseas recipient is required to protect the information with safeguards comparable to the Act — for example through certification and contractual obligations.
-An ISO 27001:2022-certified provider with NZ-led management and clear data terms is built to meet this test.
+A provider with NZ-led management and clear data terms is built to meet this test.

 Australia